 Other non-funded vaccines:

-Talk to your doctor or nurse about other non-funded vaccines that are available and recommended for healthy babies and young children, including influenza.
+Talk to your doctor or nurse about other non-funded vaccines that are available and recommended for healthy babies and young children, including for meningococcal disease and influenza.
 There will be a charge for these vaccines.

 Other funded vaccines: